 Seasonal Affected Disorder and how to manage it

-Seasonal Affective Disorder (SAD) is a type of depression which is evoked during a specific time of the year.
-Typically SAD occurs during the autumn and winter months when the days are shorter due to less natural sunlight.
-It is believed to be related to the changes in light exposure, which can disrupt the body’s internal clock and lead to imbalances in certain neurotransmitters, such as serotonin and melatonin.
+As the days are shorter we experience changes in light exposure.
+Which is believed to disrupt the body’s internal clock and lead to imbalances in certain neurotransmitters, such as serotonin and melatonin.
 SAD is more common here in the UK due to the long, dark winters.

 The symptoms of SAD can vary in severity but often include: